sentenial/developer-docs/pages/prodOpenBanking/ob_paymentstatuses.md

     </tr>
     <tr>
       <td><code class="highlighter-rouge">PAYMENT_REVERSAL_REJECTED</code></td>
-      <td>A payment credited to the PSU has been rejected by the beneficiary bank for a specific reason (e.g. the account is closed).</td>
+      <td>A refund payment credited to the PSU has been rejected by the beneficiary bank for a specific reason (e.g. the account is closed).</td>
        <td>Yes</td>
       <td>Yes</td>
       <td>No</td>